-SCT recognizes that the Commission under Project No. 46304 has directed ERCOT to study how the interconnection and operation of the SCT DC tie will impact the ERCOT grid and to determine what revisions to ERCOT's standards, guides, systems, and protocols are needed.5 The Commission has also directed ERCOT to recommend how the cost of ancillary services should be allocated.
-SCT welcomes that examination and is confident that, with reasonable analysis and fairly minor integration activities, ERCOT can ensure that (1) power flows over the SCT DC tie will not create reliability issues within ERCOT and (2) SCT and its customers in ERCOT and the Southeast will pay their appropriate share of ERCOT costs.
+SCT recognizes that the Commission under Project No. 46304 has directed ERCOT to study how the interconnection and operation of the SCT DC tie will impact the ERCOT grid and to determine what revisions to ERCOT's standards, guides, systems, and protocols are needed.5 The Commission has also directed ERCOT to recommend how the cost of ancillary services and transmission upgrades should be allocated.
+SCT welcomes that examination and is confident that, with reasonable analysis and fairly minor integration activities, ERCOT can ensure that (1) power flows over the SCT DC tie will not create reliability issues within ERCOT and (2) SCT's customers in ERCOT and the Southeast will pay their appropriate share of ERCOT costs.

 Finally, SCT recognizes that the Commission has the authority, within the bounds of applicable law, to modify its rules and ERCOT protocols to address cost causation and reliability issues, including any changes that may be necessary because of the size of the SCT DC tie.
-SCT understands that there may be some costs of integrating the tie that are appropriately paid by SCT, but any such costs are unknown until ERCOT completes its studies and the appropriate rule and protocol changes have been implemented.
+SCT understands that, as is the case with any transmission-to-transmission interconnection, there may